openSUSE/combustion/README.md

 How it works
 ------------

-The ignition-dracut-grub2 package contains a GRUB2 config snippet which adds `ignition.firstboot` to the kernel commandline unless the `/boot/writable/firstboot_happened` flag file exists.

-If this option is found on the kernel cmdline, combustion.service's ConditionKernelCommandLine is fulfilled and it'll be required by initrd.target.
+### Firstboot detection

+Combustion ships a `firstboot` dracut module which introduces `firstboot.target` as well as a `firstboot-detect.service`.
+This service mounts `/sysroot/etc` early in the initrd (in a private namespace, to not trigger `.mount` units and dependencies out of order).
+It then checks for the following conditions:

+* `combustion.firstboot` or `ignition.firstboot` are present on the kernel
+cmdline
+* `/etc/machine-id` does not exist in `/sysroot`
+* `/var/lib/YaST2/reconfig_system` exists in `/sysroot`

+If one of them applies, it enables and starts `firstboot.target`.
+It's important that all units started by `firstboot.target` are effectively ordered after `firstboot-detect.service` to prevent loops.
+Add some Before= to `firstboot-detect.service` if necessary.

+If any of the firstboot configuration mechanisms (combustion, ignition) find a user specified config, they delete `/var/lib/YaST2/reconfig_system`.
+The result is that if (and only if) no configuration for those was provided, the file still exists in the real system and triggers interactive setup (jeos-firstboot, YaST Firstboot) if present.

+The final system eventually reaches `first-boot-complete.target` and after that `systemd-machine-id-commit.service`, which commits `/etc/machine-id` to disk and thus `firstboot-detect.service` no longer triggers `firstboot.target` on subsequent boots.

+### Combustion

+`firstboot.target` pulls in `combustion.service` and
-This pulls in combustion-prepare.service, which runs after the config drive or QEMU fw_cfg blob appears (see combustion.rules for details).
-The combustion configuration is copied from the config source into /dev/shm/combustion/config (this is accessible in `transactional-update shell` later).
+`combustion-prepare.service`.
+The latter runs after the config drive or QEMU fw_cfg blob appears (see `combustion.rules` for details).
+The combustion configuration is copied from the config source into `/dev/shm/combustion/config` (this is accessible in `transactional-update shell` later).
 If the script contains the `prepare` flag, it's executed now with the `--prepare` option.
 If the `network` flag is present, networking is enabled in the initrd.
-After /sysroot is mounted and network is up (if enabled), combustion.service runs, which tries to activate all mountpoints in the system's /etc/fstab and then calls transactional-update in a chroot.
+After `/sysroot` is mounted and network is up (if enabled), `combustion.service` runs, which tries to activate all mountpoints in the system's /etc/fstab and then calls transactional-update in a chroot.

 In this transactional-update session the script is started and the exit code recorded.
 If the script failed, transactional-update rollback is called and